Richard Strebinger

-Richard Strebinger (born 14 February 1993) is an Austrian professional footballer who most recently played as a goalkeeper for Legia Warsaw.
+Richard Strebinger (born 14 February 1993) is an Austrian professional footballer who plays as a goalkeeper for Kapfenberger SV.

 Club career

 Strebinger played for the youth teams of SC Piesting, FV Club 83 Wiener Neustadt, and AKA St. Pölten before moving to Germany and joining Hertha BSC.
 He played 26 matches for Hertha's second team, but did not make it to the first squad.
 In summer 2012, he moved to SV Werder Bremen.
 In Bremen, he also played for the second team but made his professional debut for the first team on 7 December 2014 when their regular goalkeeper Raphael Wolf was injured and Strebinger was substituted in.
 In order to get match time, he was loaned out in January 2015 to SSV Jahn Regensburg until the end of the season.

 On 20 February 2022, he penned a short-term contract with an extension option with reigning champions of Polish Ekstraklasa Legia Warsaw, who, at the time of Strebinger's signing, were second last in the league table.
 On 11 June 2022, Strebinger left the club.